bokkypoobah/BokkyPooBahsEtherRefundablePrize/README.md

 ### How To Buy BERP Tokens

 Just send ETH to the BERP contract at [0xed7da010027967365e0a7c370c1dde2f9fe4477f](https://etherscan.io/address/0xed7da010027967365e0a7c370c1dde2f9fe4477f) and BERP tokens will be deposited in your account.
 See the Buy Price above to calculate the number of BERP tokens you will receive.
+Test out will a small amount before committing larger amounts.

-To view the BERP tokens in Ethereum Wallet / Mist, Parity or MyEtherWallet, add a Watch Token at the address `0xed7da010027967365e0a7c370c1dde2f9fe4477f`.
+To view the BERP tokens in Ethereum Wallet / Mist, Parity or MyEtherWallet, add a [Watch Token](https://github.com/bokkypoobah/TokenTrader/wiki/BERP-%E2%80%90-BokkyPooBah%C2%B4s-Ether-Refundable-Prize#how-to-watch-the-token-in-ethereum-wallet--mist) at the address `0xed7da010027967365e0a7c370c1dde2f9fe4477f`.

 <br />